"The curious paradox is that when I accept myself just as I am, then I can change." -Carl Rogers

 Hi, my name is Kris Bryant and I help people find their reasons for living.
 I am a Licensed Professional Counselor and certified Life Coach.
 I do what I do because I love to share in the human experience and to affirm that which is good, true, and beautiful.
-The methods and techniques I use are research-based and effective in helping people to deal with stress, make better decisions, work through difficult emotions, improve relationships, and enhance quality of life.
+The methods and techniques I use are research-based and help people deal with stress, make better decisions, work through difficult emotions, improve relationships, and enhance quality of life.
 My professional training and life experiences have prepared me to address a variety of issues and concerns for children, teens, adults, couples, and families.

 The goal of the first appointment is for us to become acquainted and for me to orient you to my services.
 I will work to create a safe, accepting environment where you and/or your family members feel validated and understood.
 I will also conduct an in-depth assessment of your personal/family history and your presenting problems, needs, strengths, and goals.
 Subsequent sessions will be focused on helping you work towards these goals, one small step at a time, with the ultimate goal of you not needing my services anymore.

 I have worked in the field since 2006 and am a graduate of Southern Nazarene University (Bachelor of Science in Psychology, 2006) and the University of Central Oklahoma (Master of Arts in Counseling Psychology, 2009).
 In addition to being an experienced clinician, I am very engaged in neighborhood, community, and social issues.
-I was appointed by Governor Mary Fallin to the Oklahoma Suicide Prevention Council (currently serving as co-chair) and am a member of the Wellness Now Mental Health & Addiction Recovery Workgroup for Oklahoma County.
+I was appointed by Governor Mary Fallin to the Oklahoma Suicide Prevention Council (currently serving as co-chair).